rescribet/link-redux/README.md

     }

     // The <Popup /> wrapper here is a TopologyProvider.
 If we were lazy, we could omit this and set
-    //  the `topology` prop on LinkedResourceContainer, but consistency is maintainability. return (
+    //  the `topology` prop on Resource, but consistency is maintainability. return (
       <PopupLibrary>
         <Popup>
-          <LinkedResourceContainer
+          <Resource
             close={this.props.lrs.exec(NS.popup('close'))}
             subject={resource}
           />